Markkop/essence-helper-alexa-skill/skill-package/interactionModels/custom/README.md

 # Usage

 ```
-"Alexa, open essence mage and tell me the effect of the perk shell"
+"Alexa, open essence helper and tell me the effect of the perk shell"
 ```

 # How to develop